julianworden/PluginStation/README.md

 ## Release Notes
 Here are the release notes for all public and beta versions of Plugin Station.

+### v1.0.6
+- Fix bug where some users experience an infinite loading screen after making changes to installed plugins and reopening the app

 ### v1.0.5
 - Implement perpetual licenses.
 Perpetual licenses can now be purchased, upgraded, and used in Plugin Station
 - Fix bug where AAX plugins were not being scanned properly